 - Join Mayor Lynn Dollin and our community in reading Innisfil’s book, Moon of the Crusted Snow by Waubgeshig Rice.

 - Join our Virtual Book Club programs this summer and engage with others as we highlight and discuss Innisfil’s book!
+Click here for more information and to register for our book club sessions.
 Book Club participants will receive a ballot entry for a chance to win a grand prize!
-(Virtual Book Club dates TBA)

 - Write a book review to share with our community!
 Submit your review of Moon of the Crusted Snow or any of the other four Simcoe Reads book selections!
 For each book review, you’ll receive one ballot entry for our prize draw!
 Maximum of five ballot entries per person.